 Since 1985, gold miners have cleared more than 100,000 hectares of forest in Madre de Dios in Peru.
 Two-thirds of that area was cleared since 2009.
-A 2020 study found that one area of 23,613 hectares released 1.12 million metric tons of carbon.
+A 2020 study found that one area of 23,613 hectares that was cleared for gold mining, released 1.12 million metric tons of carbon.

 Peru is the sixth largest producer of gold in the world, with 70% coming from Madre de Dios.

 On 19 February 2019, Peru’s government launched Operation Mercury, declared martial law, and sent hundreds of sodiers and police to evict about 5,000 miners.

 At the end of 2020, the Monitoring of the Andean Amazon Project (MAAP) reported on rates of deforestation caused by gold mining before and after Operation Mercury.

 MAAP used satellite images to look at six key sites and reported four results:

 - Gold mining deforestation decreased 90% in La Pampa (the most critical mining area) following Operation Mercury.